-Payment shall not be authorized until the OAAS regional office or its designee gives final Plan of Care approval upon receipt of the "Decision Notice" form from the Medicaid office.
+Payment shall not be authorized until the OAAS Regional Office, or its designee, gives final POC approval upon receipt of the "Decision Notice" form from the Medicaid office.

-When the final approval is issued, the data management contractor is notified to set up a transition service expense tracking record in the database for the recipient and to release the authorization.
-The support coordination provider is notified of the release of the authorization and can bill the Medicaid fiscal intermediary for these expenses.
-If the support coordination provider did not initially pay for the pre-approved transition expenses, the support coordination provider shall reimburse the actual purchaser within ten calendar days of receipt of reimbursement.
+When the final approval is issued, the data contractor is notified to set up a transition service expense tracking record in the database for the recipient and to release the authorization.
+The support coordination agency is notified of the release of the authorization and can bill the Medicaid fiscal intermediary for these expenses.
+If the support coordination agency did not initially pay for the pre-approved transition expenses, the support coordination agency shall reimburse the actual purchaser within ten calendar days of receipt of reimbursement.

-The OAAS regional office or its designee shall maintain documentation, including each individual's "OAAS Transition Services Expense and Planning Approval (TSEPA)" form with original receipts and copies of canceled checks, as record of payment to the purchaser(s).
+The OAAS Regional Office or its designee shall maintain documentation, including each individual's "OAAS Transition Services Form (TSF)" with original receipts and copies of canceled checks, as record of payment to the purchaser(s).
 This documentation is for accounting and monitoring purposes.
-(See Appendix B for information about this form)
+(See Appendix B for information about this form.)

-Billing for transition services must be completed within 60 calendar days after the recipient's actual move date in order for the reimbursement to be paid.
+Billing for transition services must be completed within 60 calendar days after the individual's actual move date in order for the reimbursement to be paid.

-NOTE: If the individual is not approved for Community Choices Waiver services and/or does not transition, but transition service items were purchased, the OAAS regional office must notify the OAAS state office to allow for possible reimbursement.
+NOTE: If the individual is not approved for CCW services and/or does not transition, but transition service items were purchased, the OAAS Regional Office must notify the OAAS state office to allow for possible reimbursement.

-If it is determined that additional items are needed after the TSEPA form was approved, and there are remaining transition service funds in the recipient's budget, the support coordinator must submit another TSEPA form within 90 calendar days after the recipient's actual move date.
+If it is determined that additional items are needed after the TSF was approved, and there are remaining transition funds in the individual's budget, the support coordinator must submit another TSF within 90 calendar days after the individual's actual move date.
 The same procedure outlined above shall be followed for any additional needs.